xtherexuu/asc-currency-calc/README.md

 ## Description

-This is my project of currency converter it's simple and it hasn't connect with API yet.
+This is my project of currency converter it's simple and it connect with API.
 This project was bootstrapped with Crate React App.

+I'm using this API https://exchangerate.host/ and here you can read more about it.

+In this project I'm also using tsparticles library https://github.com/tsparticles/react and there you can read more about it.

 ## Preview